jxnl/blog/docs/writing/posts/low-hanging-fruit.md

 1. Focused feedback on the relevance and quality of search results
 2. Reduced ambiguity in user interpretation
 3. Actionable insights for improving the search system

+**Costs**

+It might just be worth having a separate index or table that just stores question answer pairs and whether or not we're satisfied.
+This would be enough to drawing back onto our similarity data below and do some clustering and data analysis to figure out what the and priorities should be.

 ## 4. Tracking Average Cosine Distance and Cohere Reranking Score